 Portokalopita is the easy make-ahead dessert recipe that dreams are made of.
-A decadent (butter-free) custard cake is layered with crisped phyllo dough, and then finished with fragrant Honey-Orange Syrup.
+A decadent (butter-free) custard cake made with phyllo dough and finished with fragrant Honey-Orange Syrup.

-I was first introduced to this delicious Greek Orange Cake, called Portokalopita, while on a Mediterranean Dish community trip last summer.
-Our group of 25 was taking a traditional cooking class in the heart of Athens, where we learned to make a lunch of Greek classics.
+I was first introduced to this delicious Greek Orange Cake, called Portokalopita, while on a Mediterranean Dish community trip in Greece.
+Our group of 25 was taking a traditional cooking class in the heart of Athens, where we learned to make a meal of Greek classics.

-We started the class by baking the cake, layering the rich custard with crispy phyllo dough and baking until it was beautifully golden.
+We started the class by baking the cake, layering the yogurt custard with pieces of crisped phyllo dough and baking until it was beautifully golden.
 While it soaked in the delicate Honey-Orange Syrup, we put together a spread of Zucchini Fritters, Moussaka, and more.

-Even after our feast was over, we couldn’t get enough of this cake with its tender crumb, delicate sweet-tart flavor, incredible orange zest aroma, and layers of custard-soaked phyllo dough.
-Everyone was so enamored with this dessert that I promised to work on a homemade version to share here on the site.
+Even after our feast was over, we couldn’t get enough of this orange-honey cake with its tender crumb, delicate sweet-tart flavor, incredible orange zest aroma, and layers of custard-soaked phyllo dough.
+Everyone was so enamored with this dessert that I promised to work on an easy homemade version to share here on the site.
 So here we are; finally!

 Here is the gist of this cake: Torn phyllo strips that are fully dried (either overnight at room temperature or via toasting in the oven) then mixed into a yogurt and orange custard and baked until golden brown.
 For the best flavor, you must pour the syrup all over the cake as soon as it comes out of the oven and allow the cake to fully absorb the syrup.
 This is why I love making this dessert ahead of time.